What is a Runnersball?

 IT band syndrome is an overuse injury that is common in endurance athletes like runners and bikers.
 It affects a tissue that runs from the side of your hip all of the way down past your knee.
 Most of the time, the inflammation manifests itself as pain on the outside of the knee.
 Watch this video for some tips on how to get relief.
 READ FULL POST

 As you see, there are many uses for a tennis ball outside of playing tennis.
-If your aches and pains don’t resolve within a week, consider scheduling a complimentary injury screen at your nearest Athletico location.
+If your aches and pains don’t resolve within a week, consider scheduling a free assessment at your nearest Athletico location.